plausible/docs/docs/custom-query-params.md

 ## 2. Trigger the pageview event with a custom `u` attribute

-Once you've added the manual extension, the `pageview` event won't be sent automatically anymore: you'll have to trigger it manually.
+Once you've started using the manual extension, the `pageview` event won't be sent automatically.
+This means that the stats won't be tracked anymore by default.
+You'll have to trigger the events to be counted manually.

-To trigger events manually, you need to add the following script after your regular Plausible tracking script:
+To trigger events manually, you need to add the following script after your regular Plausible tracking snippet:

 ```html
 <!-- define the `plausible` function to manually trigger events -->